ms/buildtogether.tech/src/important.md

 > ### Nihil de nobis sine nobis
 >
 > The rules laid out above were created by and for people near the middle of the
 > bell curve with respect to focus and attention span.
-People who are <span
+People who are
-> g="neurodivergent" i="neurodivergent">neurodivergent</span>, i.e., whose brains
+> [% i "neurodivergent" %][% g "neurodivergent" %]neurodivergent[% /g %][% /i %],
-> work differently from the average when it comes to sociability, learning,
+> i.e., whose brains work differently from the average when it comes to sociability,
-> attention, and mood, may find that other approaches work better for them.
+> learning, attention, and mood, may find that other approaches work better for them.
 >
 > But while society accepts that people of different heights need different desks
 > and seating to be comfortable, there is still a lot of [% i "mental health
 > (stigma associated with)" %]stigma[% /i %] associated with differences in mental
 > function, which are often measured by [how inconvenient they are to other
 > people][adhd-thread].
-One example is how tests for <span g="adhd"
+One example is how tests for
-> i="ADHD">attention-deficit/hyperactivity disorder</span> (ADHD) are
+> [% i "ADHD" %][% g "adhd" %]attention-deficit/hyperactivity disorder[% /g %][% /i %]
-> phrased.
+> (ADHD) are phrased.
 "Subject is overly talkative": compared to who?
 "Subject does X when it
 > is inappropriate": by whose rules?
 "Struggles to pay attention": in fact, most
 > people with ADHD can pay very close attention, but not when they are in
 > environments that are full of distractions (like noisy classrooms).